segmentio/segment-docs/src/connections/sources/catalog/libraries/mobile/ios/quickstart.md

 ## Step 2: Install the SDK

-Segment recommends you to install Analytics for iOS by using either [Cocoapods](http://cocoapods.org/) or your Swift Package Manager, since it means you can create a build with specific bundled destinations, and because it makes it simple to install and upgrade.
+Segment recommends you install Analytics for iOS by using either [Cocoapods](http://cocoapods.org/) or your Swift Package Manager.
+These allow you to create a build with specific bundled destinations, and they have a simplified installation and upgrading process.

 First, add the `Analytics` dependency to your `Podfile` by adding the following line: